openstack/charm-percona-cluster/README.md

 - If both 'vip' and 'dns-ha' are set, as they are mutually exclusive
 - If 'dns-ha' is set and 'os-access-hostname' is not set
 - If the 'access' binding is not set and 'dns-ha' is set, consumers of the db may not be allowed to connect

+#### List of DNS HA bindings

+As mentioned above, at minimum the `access` binding should be set.
+If this is not set, the charm will default to `private-address`.

+The list is as follows:

+- access: Binding for `os-access-hostname`
+- internal: Binding for `os-internal-hostname`
+- public: Binding for `os-public-hostname`
+- admin: Binding for `os-admin-hostname`

 ## MySQL asynchronous replication